mcanthony/tonic-data-manager/docs/api/TonicDataManager.md

 ## free(url)

-Remove the entry from the cache based on the **requestedURL** of a cache entry.
+Removes the entry from the cache based on the **requestedURL** of a cache entry.

 ## registerURL(key, urlPattern, type, mimeType)

-This allow you to register pattern based URL to ease data fetching from it.
+Registers a pattern based URL to ease data fetching from it.

 ```js
 var pattern = '/data/{ds}/image_{idx}.png';